Learn how to create your own personal seed bank!

 The first thing that comes to my mind when I say “food preservation” is canning and freezing garden produce.
 What happens, though, if you have no access to seeds to plant in your garden?
 What if other farmers near you are struggling to feed their own families so they can’t sell their produce at the farmer’s market?
-This is where the need for a personal seed bank comes in!
+This is where the need to start a personal seed bank comes in.

-3 Ways to Start Your Own Personal Seed Bank
+3 Ways to Start Your Seed Bank

-1. Save seeds from your own garden.
+1. Start a seed bank with seeds from your own garden.

 You can start saving seeds from your own garden now.
 This is a great way to save money on next year’s garden and to save for the long-term future.
 There are some great videos and articles that can walk you through the steps to save seeds from each of your plants.
 Make sure that you are choosing seeds from healthy plants and harvest these seeds near the end of the growing season when they are mature.

 These articles share great seed saving techniques from specific vegetables and herbs:

 If you don’t have your own garden, then you can visit your local farmer’s market.
 Seeds can be saved from fruits and veggies grown by other farmers just like they would be saved from your own garden.
-However, you should be sure that you are aware of how the veggies were grown and the specific variety of each so that you are only saving seeds that match your preference.
+However, you should be aware of how the veggies were grown and the specific variety of each so that you are only saving seeds that match your preference.

-3. Purchase a ready-made seed kit.
+3. Start a seed bank with a ready-made seed kit.

 This bucket has 38 varieties of vegetable seeds…that is enough to plant 10 acres of veggies!
 You can then save seeds out of these veggies.
 A never-ending supply of food sounds like great security to me!
 The seeds are packed in mylar bags.
 If they are stored properly, then they have a shelf life of ten years.
 All seeds from Heaven’s Harvest are non-hybrid, open pollenated, and non-GMO.
 They offer several different sized kits as well as survival food packs and water filtration systems.